-- 8. Under no circumstances shall youthful inmates/juvenile offenders be housed with adult inmates.
-Please refer to the most recent version of RIDOC Policy #12.26 DOC; Special Management of Juvenile Offenders. - D. Internal and Third Party Reporting (PREA Standards 115.51 and 115.54) - 1.
-Staff shall accept all reports of sexual abuse and sexual harassment whether made verbally, in writing, anonymously or from third parties.
+- 6. Each facility shall allow inmates to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks. - 7.
+All RIDOC staff shall announce their presence when entering an inmate housing unit of the opposite gender where there is not already another cross-gender staff present. - 8.
+Under no circumstances shall youthful inmates/juvenile offenders be housed with adult inmates.
+Please refer to the most recent version of RIDOC policy 12.26 DOC, Special Management of Juvenile Offenders. - D. Internal and Third-Party Reporting (PREA Standards 115.51 and 115.54) - 1.
+Staff shall accept all reports of sexual abuse and sexual harassment whether made verbally, in writing, anonymously or from third parties. - NOTE: There is no time limit on when an inmate or third party may report an incident of sexual abuse or sexual harassment. - 2.
+Inmates are afforded multiple ways to privately report sexual abuse and sexual harassment, retaliation by other inmates or staff, and staff neglect or violation(s) of responsibilities that may have contributed to such incidents.
+These methods include, but are not limited to: - a. reporting to any staff member, contractor, volunteer, or intern verbally or in writing; - b. calling or writing to RIDOC's Special Investigations Unit (SIU) \9022/ (401) 462-2282; - c. calling or writing to RIDOC's Office of Inspections (OI) \9024/ (401) 462-2551; - d. calling the Rhode Island State Police (RISP) \9023/ (401) 462-2650; - e. calling the Helpline toll-free number \9021/1 (800) 494-8100; or - f. calling ICE \9025/1 (888) 351-4024.

-NOTE: There is no time limit on when an inmate may report an incident of sexual abuse or sexual harassment.
+- 3. Inmates may also report sexual abuse and sexual harassment to a public or private entity or office that is not part of RIDOC by telephone or mail. - 4.
+Staff has the option of reporting known or suspected acts of sexual abuse and sexual harassment up the chain of command, or privately to SIU or OI.

-- 2. Inmates are afforded multiple ways to privately report sexual abuse and sexual harassment, retaliation by other inmates or staff, and staff neglect or violation(s) of responsibilities that may have contributed to such incidents.
-These methods include, but are not limited to: - a. reporting to any staff member, contractor or volunteer verbally or in writing; - b. calling or writing to RIDOC's Special Investigations Unit (SIU) (401) 462-2282; - c. calling or writing to RIDOC's Office of Inspections (OI) (401) 462-2551; - d. calling the Rhode Island State Police (RISP) (401) 462-2650; - e. calling the Helpline toll-free number 1 (800) 494-8100; or calling ICE 1 (888) 351-4024. - 3.
-Inmates may also report sexual abuse and sexual harassment to a public or private entity or office that is not part of RIDOC by telephone or mail. - 4.
-Staff has the option of reporting known or suspected acts of sexual abuse and sexual harassment up the chain of command, or privately to SIU or OI. - E. Inmate Access to Outside Confidential Support Services (PREA Standard 115.53) - 1.
-Each facility shall provide inmates with access to outside victim advocates for emotional support services related to sexual abuse by giving inmates the mailing address and toll-free hotline number for Day One, a local victim advocacy/rape crisis organization.
+E. Inmate Access to Outside Confidential Support Services (PREA Standard 115.53)

-- a.
+- 1. Each facility shall provide inmates with access to outside victim advocates for emotional support services related to sexual abuse by giving inmates the mailing address and toll-free hotline number for Day One, a local victim advocacy/rape crisis organization. - a.
 Day One, 100 Medway Street, Providence, RI 02906-4402; and - b.
 The Helpline 1-800-494-8100. - 2.
 Communication between inmates and victim advocacy/rape crisis organizations shall be in as confidential a manner as possible.
 However, inmates shall also be aware of the extent to which communication will be monitored and the extent to which reports of abuse will be forwarded to SIU, OI, or other authorities in accordance with mandatory reporting laws.
-For more information on communication monitoring, see the most recent version of RIDOC Policy #24.02 DOC; Inmate Telephone Privileges/Monitoring.
+For more information on communication monitoring, see the most recent version of RIDOC policy 24.02 DOC, Inmate Telephone Privileges/Monitoring.